GishB/DirectionalDrillingChangePointDetection/README.md

 # Time-Series Change Point Detection models for Oil and Gas Industries.

-#### version: 0.0.1
+#### version: 0.0.2
-- Syth data generator as well as real data available at data dir.
+- Syth data generator classes as well as real data available at data dir.
+- Examples to create a lot of syth data for experiments at JupyterNotebook.
 - Refactored models based on KalmanFilter and Singular Value Decomposition technique avalable at model dir.
 - Custom fast optimization based on heuristics methods.
-- Streamlit example app at examples dir.
+- BERT-Like transformer trained for Change Point Detection task (over syth data ~ 20 GB)

 #### Notes:
  - Most of the implemented idea/code based on my master thesis.
 SingularSequenceTransformation and WindowSizeSearch optimization classes has been refactored based on implementations from ***Fedot.Industrial*** legacy.
- - To score change point detection models functions from ***TSAD*** lib has been used\adopted.
+ - To score change point detection models functions from ***TSAD*** lib has been used\adopted ( --no-deps import for tsad).

 ## To set up local project dependencies:
 ```commandline